compromise-evident/ProximitySieve/README.md

 **unsigned char random_digits[50000]** contains randomness used for n (the prime.)
 For example: if prime_length (a user knob you may adjust) is equal to 5000, then the first 5000 elements of random_digits[] will be used to make n.
-Go ahead and partially brand random_digits[] with personal data, after the randomness is generated, and before the randomness is adjusted for primality.
+Go ahead and partially brand random_digits[] with personal data (after the randomness is generated yet before the randomness is adjusted for primality.)